awsdocs/amazon-connect-admin-guide/doc_source/check-contact-attributes.md

 You can check conditions like the following:
 + $\.Attributes\.verificationCode

+To check for a NULL value, you need to use a Lambda\.

 ## Configuration tips<a name="check-contact-attributes-tips"></a>

 If you have multiple conditions to compare, Amazon Connect checks them in the order they are listed\.